Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in 4-dimensional Einstein-Gauss-Bonnet gravity

 and consider the matter fields to be real functions of $r$, i.e., $\psi=|\psi(r)|$ and $A_{t}=\phi(r)$.
 So the equations of motion are

 where the prime denotes differentiation in $r$.
-When the Gauss-Bonnet parameter $\alpha\rightarrow 0$, Eqs. (\ref{4DGBchieq})-(\ref{4Dpsi}) will reduce to Eqs. (\ref{chieq})-(\ref{psi}) with $d=4$ for the backreacting holographic superconductors investigated in Ref. \cite{PanQY2012}.
+If the Gauss-Bonnet term $\alpha\rightarrow 0$, Eqs. (\ref{4DGBchieq})-(\ref{4Dpsi}) will reduce to Eqs. (\ref{chieq})-(\ref{psi}) with $d=4$ for the backreacting holographic superconductors investigated in Ref. \cite{PanQY2012}.
 Here, the Hawking temperature has the same form as in (\ref{TH}), which is interpreted as the temperature of the dual field theory.